User Guide

 • Max.
 Pending Samples: This is the maximum amount of requests to the server, for which no immediately response has been received, measured over the whole test (the maximum traffic jam of the requests).

-• Average CPU Load: This is the average CPU load in percent on the measuring agent (load generator) which was captured during the execution of the test.
-If this value is greater than 95% the test is invalid because the measuring agent itself was overloaded.
+• ∅ CPU Load on Measuring Agent: This is the average CPU load in percent on the measuring agent (load generator) or on the members of a measuring agent cluster - which was captured during the execution of the test.
+If this value is greater than 95% the test is invalid because the measuring agent was overloaded.

 Since several thousand to several million response times can be measured in a very short time during a test, the successfully measured response times are summarized in the response time diagrams at 4-second intervals.
 For this reason, a minimum value, a average value and a maximum value is displayed for each 4-second interval in such diagrams.

-The easiest way to repeat a test is to clone a test job.
-You can then enter the higher number of users when starting the test.
+The easiest way to repeat a test is to Clone a Load Test Job.
+You can then enter a higher number of users when starting the cloned load test job.

 “alt attribute”